dasisubramoney/Module_04_DASSUB615_PTO2403_GroupC_Dasendhran-Subramoney_SDF04-Surname_SDF04/README.md

 2. **Write your CSS Styles**: Create your animations from scratch.
 You're welcome to go through our curated buttons for inspiration: [View Reference](https://codepen.io/codespace-academy/pen/xxmWrjX).

 3. **Prepare Your Repository**:
-    - Save all chanes and update your GitHub repository with the final versions of all files.
+    - Save all changes and update your GitHub repository with the final versions of all files.
     - Include a `README.md` file that outlines the project, your design choices, and any notes on challenges you faced or features you're particularly proud of.
     - Ensure your repository is set to public so it can be accessed by your code coach.